-Philea Temple is an ancient Egyptian mythical marvel where all the great legends were recounted, such as the “Myth of Osiris,” in which Isis’ husband “Osiris” is slain by his brother.
-Set is destroyed by Hours the falcon sky God the son of Isis and Osiris, initiating an era of prosperity and justice.
-Set is revived to be the king of the underworld, following which Osiris is resurrected to be the ruler of the underworld.
+One of the amazing places to visit this 9 days Luxury Holiday offer is Philae Temple.
+Philea Temple is an ancient Egyptian mythical marvel where all the great legends were recounted, such as the “Myth of Osiris,” in which Isis’ husband “Osiris” is slain by his brother Seth is destroyed by Hours the falcon sky God and the son of Isis and Osiris, initiating an era of prosperity and justice.
+Seth is revived to be the king of the underworld, following which Osiris is resurrected to be the ruler of the underworld.

 You will be transferred back to your high-end Aswan hotel for the night.

 Day 4: Discover the Abu Simbel Temples’ Legacy

 Take your breakfast boxes early in the morning, then check out of the hotel and join your tour guide for a 300-kilometer trip southwest of Aswan to see: